DVPE-cloud/dvpe-helm/charts/crossplane-irsa/README.md

   labels:
     name: myapp
 spec:
-  serviceAccountName: namespace-sa
+  serviceAccountName: default-sa
   containers:
     :
 ```

-## For IRSA with role assume to an other account
+## Example for IRSA with role assume to a different AWS account

 Fill the `values.yaml` with your settings und set the `xrd.type` to `remote`.